The

 Most people know that electrical spikes and surges can damage your audio/video

-components it powers are expected to reach peak performance?
+the components it powers are expected to reach peak performance?

 What's Wrong With Wall AC?